Arts, Culture and Heritage

 Watch an online performance on the opening piece of Suzhou Tanci, The New Mulan Ballad based on the legend of Mulan.
 The ballad is a new pingtan classic that celebrates Mulan’s bravery and filial piety.
 This online performance is brought to you by the Esplanade – Theatres on the Bay.

-Target Audience: Public and Community Care Organisations
+For: Public and Community Care Organisations

 Minimum Mobility Status: Seniors who are bedbound

-Language: Suzhou dialect, with English and Chinese subtitles
+Language: Suzhou dialect (with English and Chinese subtitles)

 Find out more here.